-In 2014 I commenced study toward a Master of Education (Knowledge Networks and Digital Innovation).
-You can see what I'm up to on the blog Learn, Do, Teach...
+In 2017 I completed study for a Master of Education (Knowledge Networks and Digital Innovation) through Charles Sturt University.
+Much of my learning is on display on the blog Learn, Do, Teach...

 In 2013 I had what I called a "gap year".
 I took up a position as Project Officer with the Australian Red Cross for the NEMP (National Emergency Management Project) funded Educating the Educators project.
 The project was all about getting disaster resilience education materials produced by emergency management agencies on the radar for teachers in primary and secondary schools.
 The project aimed to develop disaster resilience in children in the belief they will spread the message to their families and community.

 Previously I was College ICT Coach, Teacher Librarian and IT teacher at Mill Park Secondary College, a large 2 campus state secondary school in Melbourne’s north.

 In my Leading Teacher College ICT Coach role - I worked with teachers in and out of the classroom to build their capacity in using ICT with and for their students.
 I had a leading role in the implementation of the Ultranet at my school.

 As a teacher and avid user of technology my motto is "Learn, do, teach" - every geeky thing I know how to do I've mastered through those steps.
 I am hugely excited by Web 2.0 and all the possibilities it presents.
 I love the read/write web (thanks Will Richardson for the definition).
 I love how it enables me to create interesting, professional looking content.
 I love how it connects me with like-minded people.